-Nothing brings the family together like a delicious, golden, aromatic turkey.
+Nothing brings the family together like a delicious, golden-fried turkey for Thanksgiving.
 But without the proper equipment, your cooked bird may be all style, and no substance.
-Fried turkey has gained notice for its unique flavor profile and quick cooking process – but the gallons of peanut oil needed in the process has created some handling challenges.
+Fried turkey has gained notice for its unique flavor profile and quick cooking process – but the gallons of peanut oil needed in the process have created some handling challenges.

-Turkey perfection is at your fingertips with The Big Easy – which uses just two tablespoons of oil to create that crispy, savory fried turkey signature.
-Our Southern-influenced take on the traditional favorite will have your family praising your turkey talents – and asking for seconds!
+Turkey perfection is at your fingertips with The Big Easy – which uses just two tablespoons of oil to create that crispy, savory, fried signature turkey.
+Our Southern-influenced Thanksgiving turkey recipe is a take on the traditional favorite that will have your family praising your turkey talents – and asking for seconds!

 The classic 'fried turkey' uses several gallons of peanut oil that takes quite some time to heat up before you can fry the turkey.
 If the temperature is off just 5-10 degrees you either have oily tasting turkey or problems on your hands.
 But this basic recipe uses only a couple tablespoons of oil and will deliver a fried turkey taste without the mess!